14 Dec Can Christmas Lights Harm Trees?

 Driving around to different neighborhoods to check out their decorated homes and outdoor landscaping remains a favorite pastime of the team from Frank’s Lawn & Tree Service.
 Although Christmas lights remain stunning and beautiful for countless viewers, they may pose a threat to your landscape!

 For most homeowners, their lawn and landscaping represent a substantial investment when you consider installation, implementation, as well as investment.
 For this reason, it is important to think about how Christmas lights and decorations could damage outdoor landscaping.
-Its important that you ensure that you install and remove lights timely and in a correct fashion to protect your investment.
+It’s important that you ensure that you install and remove lights timely and in a correct fashion to protect your investment.

 Protecting Your Outdoor Landscaping

 The first step to ensuring your holiday decorations don’t adversely affect your outdoor landscaping is inspecting your holiday lights.
 Make sure that you purchase and utilize outdoor-rated lights that remain safe for outdoor use.
 This ensures that these lights can withstand the elements.
-For those up north this means snow, and in the South Florida area, we remain more concerned about deluges of rain.
+For those up north, this means snow, and in the South Florida area, we remain more concerned about deluges of rain.

 Inspect lights for frayed wires and other damage that could represent a fire hazard.
 If your decorations pass the test, follow any manufacturer directions concerning the number of lights you can chain together.
 Straying from these instructions can also result in fire concerns due to system overloads, shorts, and other electrical issues.

 As you wrap lights around tree trunks, branches, etc., do not wrap too tightly.
-This can damage your outdoor landscaping by impairing their vascular system that delivers nutrients throughout the plant.
-Frank’s Lawn & Tree Service recommends taking down lights no more than three to four months after installation as not to damage wrapped greenery.
+This can damage your outdoor landscaping by impairing the vascular system that delivers nutrients throughout the plant.
+Frank’s Lawn & Tree Service recommends taking down lights no more than three to four months after the installation as not to damage wrapped greenery.

 Alternatively, you must not install the lights too loosely either.
 Rainstorms and wind can blow Christmas lights loose.
 As a result, they may rub bark off trees or fly around the neighborhood wreaking havoc.